omari-kd/Environmental-Impact-on-Food-Production/README.md

 ### **4.1 The Global Water Crisis**

-According to the Global Food Institute, only 0.003 percent of Earth's water is available as freshwater, a precious resource that is becoming increasingly scarce.
+According to the Global Food Institute, only 0.003 percent of Earth's water is available as fresh water, a precious resource that is becoming increasingly scarce.
 More than two billion people currently live in countries experiencing inadequate water supply, highlighting the urgency of conservation efforts.
 Agriculture stands as the largest consumer of freshwater globally, accounting for approximately 70 percent of all withdrawals worldwide.

 ### **4.2 Alternative Proteins as Water Conservation Solutions**